mittulmandhan/java-interview-prep/38 finally block/README.md

   // compulsory code
 }
 ````
-* If you don't handle exception, before terminating the program , JVM executes finally block(if any).
+* Even when you don't handle exception, JVM executes finally block(if any).
 ````
 public class A {
 	public static void main(String[] args) {